MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/educator-tib-get-started.md

 **Try this!**
 Today, we'll explore a Minecraft world through the eyes of a student.

-1. First, connect the included mouse to your computer for optimal interaction.
+1. Connect the included mouse to your computer for optimal interaction.
 2. Open Microsoft Edge and visit <a href="https://aka.ms/lessonhub" target="_blank">https://aka.ms/lessonhub</a>.
 3. Scroll down to the **Details** section and select **Download World**.